What should I bring with me when I come for a scheduled office appointment?

 How can my family doctor help me to obtain specialist medical care?

-Before seeing any medical specialist, it is always preferable to talk to your own family doctor, who can discuss your condition with you and advise on whether any specialist care is appropriate.
+Before seeing any medical specialist, it is always preferable to talk to your own general practitioner (GP), who can discuss your condition with you and advise on whether any specialist care is appropriate.
 If it is, he or she can help you to choose the specialist best suited to your needs.
-Your family doctor can help the specialist to care for you better by providing relevant information about your health.
-Communicating with the specialist will also enable your family doctor to care for you better during and after your specialist treatment.
+Your GP can help the specialist to care for you better by providing relevant information about your health.
+Communicating with the specialist will also enable your GP to care for you better during and after your specialist treatment.

 What should I expect during first visit?